coder/docs/guides/tls-certificates/cloudDNS.md

 ---
 title: Google Cloud DNS
 description:
-  Learn how to use cert-manager to set up SSL certificates using Google Cloud DNS for DNS01 challenges.
+  Learn how to use cert-manager to set up TLS certificates using Google Cloud DNS for DNS01 challenges.
 ---